ArrogantGao/ArrogantGao.github.io/blogs/contractionorder.md

 The exhaustive search [^Robert] is a method to get the exact optimal contraction complexity.
 There are three different ways to implement the exhaustive search:
 * **Depth-first constructive approach**: in each step, choose a pair of tensors to contract a new tensor until all tensors are contracted, and then iterate over all possible contraction sequences without duplication.
 Note the cheapest contraction sequence thus found.
-* **Breadth-first constructive approach**: the breadth-first method construct the set of intermediate tensors by constructing $c$ tensors ($c \in [1, n - 1]$, where $n$ is the number of tensors) in each step, and record the optimal cost for constructing each intermediate tensor.
-Then in the last step, the optimal cost for constructing all $n$ tensors is obtained.
+* **Breadth-first constructive approach**: the breadth-first method construct the set of intermediate tensors by contracting $c$ tensors ($c \in [1, n - 1]$, where $n$ is the number of tensors) in each step, and record the optimal cost for constructing each intermediate tensor.
+Then in the last step, the optimal cost for contracting all $n$ tensors is obtained.
 * **Dynamic programming**: in each step, consider all bipartition that split the tensor network into two parts, if the optimal cost for each part is not recorded, further split them until the cost has been already obtained or only one tensor is left.
 Then combine the two parts and record the optimal cost of contracting the sub-networks.
 In this end the optimal cost for the whole network is obtained.
 In more recent work [^Robert], by reordering the search process in favor of cheapest-first and excluding large numbers of outer product contractions which are shown to be unnecessary, the efficiency of the exhaustive search has been greatly improved.
 The method has been implemented in [TensorOperations.jl](https://github.com/Jutho/TensorOperations.jl).